-Godavari River System: Detailed Mapping with Tributaries
+Godavari River System: Map with Tributaries

 The Godavari River, also known as the ‘Dakshina Ganga or Vridha Ganga,’ originates from the Brahmagiri Hill near Trimbakeshwar in Maharashtra, winding its way through Maharashtra, Telangana, Andhra Pradesh, and Odisha.
 With a length of 1,465 kilometers, it’s India’s second-longest river after the Ganges.
 Its basin spans approximately 312,812 square kilometers, supporting various ecosystems from hills to plains.